realthunder/asm3-wiki/Core-Changes.md

     can be partially loaded.
   * 2, the object itself can be partially loaded.

+* `redirectSubname()`, allows an object to redirect selection to some other object when (pre)selected in the tree view.
+An example will be the [Relation](Navigation#relation-group) object in `Assembly3`, which redirects the selection to the corresponding part object.
+The `Relation Group` can be consider as an alternative organization of the assembly object tree.
+  The _redirection_ functionality greatly simplified the implementation by reusing the part object's visual.

 ## `DocumentObjectExtension`

 The following new extension point as been added for the new APIs of